Blended in-game ads

 3rd party trackers

-If you would like to track viewability with MOAT on your MOAT dashboard, please inform email@example.com before the campaign starts.
+If you would like to track viewability on your MOAT dashboard, please inform firstname.lastname@example.org before the campaign starts.
 The Adops team, will share the advertiser's ID.
 You will then need to reach out to your MOAT account manager and ask to enable Anzu's in-game viewability metrics.

 Blended in-game ads have been seen as non-intrusive advertising.
 However, new technologies are emerging which allow to enable ad clickability.
 Around 30%-40% of ad opportunities allow to click the ads in the live game environment.
 Clickable blended in-game ads are available only through Gadsme.